jakreiter/ComPassMan/README.md

-compassman - Company's Password Manager
+Compassman - Company's Password Manager
 =======================================

 Compassman is an application that allows sharing of passwords by many users.